What Exactly Is International Women's Day, Anyway?

-International Women's Day is a kickass celebration where we remember what women all over the world have done in pursuit of equal rights, and honor those who have broken the glass ceiling.
-It's a day full of events for and by women, which makes it extra special, whether you're celebrating in the U.S. or abroad.
+International Women's Day is a kickass celebration where we remember what women all over the world have done in pursuit of equal rights, and honour those who have broken the glass ceiling.
+It's a day full of events for and by women, which makes it extra special, whether you're celebrating in the UK or abroad.

 It's also a reminder that, while we have made incredible progress, we've still got a long way to go on issues like the gender pay gap, access to reproductive healthcare, and mandatory paid family leave.